Need to know

 "However, our testing has shown that there are many similar options that are great performers that will do the job, so there's no need to spend a fortune on this particular baby item."

 And if you're just looking for a high chair to get you through the baby years, millions of parents the world over are fans of the Ikea Antilop high chair, which is praised for its simplicity and cheap price tag.
-Our experts have also uncovered lookalike high chairs from Kmart and Target that we've rated as even better buys.
+Our experts have also uncovered look-alike high chairs from Anko, available in Kmart and Target that we've rated as even better buys.

-Kmart vs Ikea: Which high chair is best?
+Kmart Anko vs Ikea: Which high chair is best?

 If you're after the simple white plastic design that's been popularised by Ikea's Antilop high chair, you've got plenty of options to choose from.

-The Kmart Prandium high chair is a lookalike high chair that costs the same as the Ikea Antilop (just $29) but outscored the Ikea chair by more than 10 percentage points.
+The Kmart Anko Prandium high chair (also available in Target) is a look-alike high chair close to the same price as the Ikea Antilop (just $29 for the Prandium compared to $25 for the Antilop) but outscored the Ikea chair by more than 10 percentage points.
 It passed all our key safety tests and our testers noted it was very easy to assemble, easy to clean and light.
 Some key benefits of the Kmart chair over Ikea's Antilop high chair are:

 On the other hand, the Ikea high chair has the advantage of being available in pink and blue if you like a bit of colour.
 Various accessories such as extra padding for a backrest are also available.

-However, although our testers say it's light, inexpensive and easy to clean, the Ikea chair lost points on safety due to its three-point harness.
+However, although our testers say it's light, inexpensive and easy to clean, the Ikea chair lost points on safety due to its three-point harness and a minor safety failure – like the Kmart 2-in-1 high chair, the harness isn't permanently attached, making it possible to remove and then forget to reinstall.
+However, with sensible use this problem can be avoided.
 Our testers also noted that the tray is extremely hard to remove.

 For detailed information and scores on both of these high chairs, see our high chair reviews.